Blog

 When a conference room is usually unlocked all day long, it can be tedious to explain to members that it is suddenly inaccessible for a private event.

-The manager or operator needs complete control over who can enter the space and at what times to be able to track when the space is actually making revenue that is separate from general memberships.
+Your community manager needs complete control over who can enter the space and at what times to be able to track when the space is actually making revenue that is separate from general memberships.

-Implementing access control systems along with coworking software tools that help showcase when a room is available, are good ways to regulate these situations and maintain a clean look and feel for the office.
+Implementing access control systems help showcase when a room is available and is a good way to regulate these situations and maintain a clean look and feel for the office.

 How to create additional revenue streams for your coworking space